Agent Architecture / Foundation

 Thesis

-Anthropic Just Dropped a Masterclass on Building Agent Harnesses (for Large Codebases) teaches a practical agent architecture move: This video walks through Anthropic's 'AI layer' strategies for large codebases, showing concrete demos of layered CLAUDE.md files, self-improving start/stop hooks, path-scoped skills, and an LSP-backed MCP server for symbol-level search.
+Anthropic Just Dropped a Masterclass on Building Agent Harnesses (for Large Codebases) teaches a practical coding-agent workflow move: Walking through Anthropic's blog post on using Claude Code in large code bases, this video demos each strategy in a real repo: lean and layered CLAUDE.md files, self-improving stop/start hooks, path-scoped skills, an LSP-backed MCP server for symbol-level search, and subagents that split exploration from editing.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.